rofe-dl/genetic-algorithm-shortest-path/README.md

 ## Conclusion

 While slow, it is a tradeoff made to make a more adaptable algorithm that can work in more dynamic natures without manual intervention or setups.
+In some cases, it can even come up with shorter paths.
 Speed can be improved by coming up with a better chromosome generation.